Major update 13th January 2022

 Papyrus has been found nearly 4000 years old.

-Obviously there must be thousands of ‘documents’ that have been lost due to decay, so the ‘evidence’ for early writing is going to be hard to find.
+There must be thousands of ‘documents’ that have been lost due to decay, so the ‘evidence’ for early writing is going to be hard to find.

 What is the earliest recorded history?